 Most legal cases don’t actually go all the way to a trial.
 Instead, cases are settled through mediation or collaboration, or decided in an arbitration — almost always for a much lower cost than continuing to fight.
-Learn about these options for resolving conflict, and see our schedule for availability, below.
+Learn about these options for resolving conflict below.

 What is Mediation?

 It’s the smart alternative for people who want to determine their own future.

 Mediation, also known as Alternative Dispute Resolution (ADR), or conflict resolution is an open discussion process for managing negotiations between the parties led by a neutral mediator.
 The impartial mediator encourages the parties in a dispute to communicate face to face to identify key issues, gather relevant information, and create options for resolution without a long, costly, emotionally draining court battle.

 The ultimate goal of mediation is to have the parties work out their own solutions, rather than having a solution to their dispute imposed by a judge or magistrate.
 Mediation is non-adversarial, private, less costly, and faster.